I share my savings tips for how to save money as a teenager with or without a job. We also discuss how much should a teenager save from paycheck.

 But there are some special challenges that can come up when teens actually try to consistently save their money.

-We’ll talk about these challenges, and then head into how to actually save money as a teenager.
-And listen up, because this is a skill set that you definitely want your teen to take with them into their 20s.
+We’ll talk about these challenges throughout, and then head into how to actually save money as a teenager.

 How to Save Money as Teen